SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

   - A demo class explores a selection of XCO classes and methods.
 You can find the code in the expandable section.
 - Exporting the adapted XLSX content (not related to the XCO library; just to visualize newly created XLSX content using XCO)

-Expand the following collapsible section to view the steps and code of the example.
+Expand the following collapsible section for example code.

 <details>
-  <summary>Expand to view the details</summary>
+  <summary>🟢 Click to expand for example code</summary>
   <!-- -->
 <br>